 The short answer is nothing.
-Numbers with any of these prefixes are all free for the caller.
+Numbers with 800, 877, and 888 prefixes are all free for the caller.
 The long answer is a bit more complicated, and it has to do with how businesses use these numbers in advertising and marketing.

 Toll free numbers are an important marketing tool for any business looking to advertise their brand.
 Though they are “toll-free,” the business that owns the number must pay for both incoming and outgoing activity, meaning that it’s free to the customer.

 Most importantly, these numbers are generally used for lead generation.
 And that’s why the difference will matter most to marketers.

 Customers calling a toll free number more than likely have already spent money with the company, or they are seeking to place an order a product or hire the company for service.
 It’s a direct way to track the lead the whole way through to the phone call.

 Vanity numbers have been around for many decades, and businesses still consider toll free numbers as one of the easiest ways to increase response rates, their client base, and to promote their business.
 There are countless benefits of activating toll free numbers, but many people don’t know how to choose the most suitable vanity toll free number for their organization.

 Along with other considerations like choice of service provider, choosing the right toll-free prefix is also very important.
 You can also use our free ROI calculator to determine whether a custom 800 number will provide the best value for your business.